 Corporate Policy / Legal Disclaimer

-Within the Connectis and all of its affiliated companies of companies (“Connectis”), we believe strongly in protecting the privacy of our customers and prospective customers (“you”).
-This Privacy Statement (“Privacy Statement”)_ describes the information we collect through the Connectis operations and through www.connectis-latam.com or those other websites owned by and maintained by Connectis (“Websites”), how we use it, and the ways it may be disclosed.
+Within Connectis and all of its affiliated companies (“Connectis”), we believe strongly in protecting the privacy of our customers and prospective customers (“you”).
+This Privacy Statement (“Privacy Statement”) describes the information we collect through the Connectis operations and through www.connectis-latam.com or those other websites owned by and maintained by Connectis (“Websites”), how we use it, and the ways it may be disclosed.

 Connectis review this Privacy Statement regularly.
 Occasionally Connectis may need to make changes or additions to this Privacy Statement that may affect how Connectis process your Personal Data.
 We will indicate on this page when the Privacy Statement has changed so please refer to our website for the latest version.

 Connectis has appointed one Data Protection Officer for Connectis.
 The Connectis Data Protection Officer can be contacted via e-mail email@example.com or via telephone 0034 628 837 198.
 The Connectis Data Protection Officer is supported by other responsible Connectis employees in the local country Connectis offices in order to implement the local country data protection applications.

 Connectis uses the following definition to describe Personal Data: any data relating to an identified or identifiable living natural person processed by Connectis or its subcontractors.

 1.2 Your Information

 This Privacy Statement tells you how Connectis, will collect and use your Personal Data to provide you with a positive experience on our Websites and in using our products and services.

 Connectis use different methods to collect data from and about you including through: